A generalization of the concept of distance based on the simplex inequality: Fermat point based -distances

-The next proposition uses a more refined counting argument to provide an improvement of the upper-bound obtained for $K_n^*$ in Proposition \ref{prop:gen-F-K}.
+The next proposition uses a more refined counting argument to provide an improvement of the upper bound obtained for $K_n^*$ in Proposition \ref{prop:gen-F-K}.
 Let us first state an immediate generalization of the hand-shaking lemma, which is folklore in graph theory.

 \begin{lemma} Let $G=(V,E, w)$ be a weighted simple graph, where $w\colon E\to \R_+$ is the weighting function.
 If $f\colon V \to \R_+$ is such that $f(x)+f(y)\geq w(e)$ for every $e=\{x,y\}\in E$, then